-According to Johnston, in EG (No 2) v Commissioner of Police, NSW Police [2004] NSWADT 226 proceedings were dismissed because EG was repeatedly unavailable.
-His withdrawal prior to the hearing constituted 'special circumstances' which warranted a cost orders.
+Costs have also been ordered against complainants in Tribunal proceedings.
+For example in EG (No 2) v Commissioner of Police, New South Wales Police52 proceedings were dismissed because EG was repeatedly unavailable.
+His withdrawal prior to the hearing constituted 'special circumstances' which warranted a cost order against him.

-In NW v NSW Fire Brigades (No 2) [2006] NSWADT 61, Johnston notes that 'special circumstances' under the ADT Act, applied as a result of a late adjournment application.
+In NW v New South Wales Fire Brigades (No 2),53 'special circumstances' likewise applied as a result of a late adjournment application.
 This was because the respondent may have briefed counsel for the hearing before the adjournment application was made due the applicant failing to file relevant material in a timely manner.
-According to Johnston "the Tribunal ordered that NW pay costs limited to the respondent's counsel's attendance at the hearing if counsel had been briefed before the respondent was put on notice regarding the adjournment application".
+The Tribunal ordered that NW pay costs limited to the respondent's counsel's attendance at the hearing if counsel had been briefed before the respondent was put on notice regarding the adjournment application.

-PC v University of NSW (GD) (No 2) [2006] NSWADTAP 54 involved a number of applications relating to a case of very low merit.
-According to Johnston, the Appeal Panel found that PC persisted despite reasonable offers to withdraw from a 'hopeless' appeal.
+PC v University of New South Wales (GD) (No 2)54 involved a number of applications relating to a case of very low merit.
+The Appeal Panel found that PC persisted despite reasonable offers to withdraw from a 'hopeless' appeal.
 The Panel notes: